 In view of all the ongoing infringement proceedings against member states failing to comply with the current standards for PM10 and NO2, the Commission decided to not include the 2008 air quality directive in this review process.

 At the very end of the EU’s “Year of Air” the European Commission finally presented its long-awaited new clean air policy package.
-The new actions proposed are motivated by the fact that more than 400,000 people in the EU currently die prematurely from air pollution, and almost two-thirds of the EU ecosystem area is exposed to excess nitrogen emanating from air pollution.
+The new actions proposed were motivated by the fact that each year more than 400,000 people in the EU die prematurely from air pollution, and almost two-thirds of the EU ecosystem area is exposed to excess nitrogen emanating from air pollution.
 The damage to health has huge economic costs for society – for 2010 these were estimated to amount to between €330 and 940 billion, equalling 3–9 per cent of EU GDP.

 There were four main components in Commission’s 2013 clean air policy package: